SAP/luigi/blog/2020-07-16-release-notes.md

 ---
-title: Luigi NEXTRELEASE
+title: Luigi 1.3.0
-seoMetaDescription: Release notes for Luigi NEXTRELEASE.
+seoMetaDescription: Release notes for Luigi 1.3.0
 author:
   - Aleksandra Simeonova
 layout: blog
 ---

 The Luigi team has been hard at work even as the summer holiday season begins.
-We have prepared a brand new Luigi NEXTRELEASE release with some exciting features.
+We have prepared a brand new Luigi 1.3.0 release with some exciting features.
 <!-- Excerpt -->

 #### Global search